Installing Intermapper on SuSE Linux Systems

 Dependency failures in RPM Installation

 The *.rpm Intermapper Combined Installer distributions for RedHat and SuSE Linux are built on hosts provisioned with platforms no later than the earliest Linux distribution for which that version of Intermapper is supported and which remain under Linux distribution support.
-If that platform is more recent than your Linux installation host, then you may encounter a dependency failure at installation time.
+If that platform is more recent than your Linux installation host, then you might encounter a dependency failure at installation time.
 Such a failure indicates that you need to upgrade your Linux installation host to resolve the dependencies displayed in the error message displayed by the failing rpm command before installing Intermapper.
 To upgrade to SuSE Linux Enterprise 12 SP5, see https://documentation.suse.com/sles/12-SP5/html/SLES-all/cha-update-sle.html.
 To upgrade SuSE Linux Enterprise 15 SP5, see https://documentation.suse.com/sles/15-SP5/html/SLES-all/cha-upgrade-paths.html.
-This will update the Standard C++ Library on the SLES-12/SLES-15 target host.
+This updates the Standard C++ Library on the SLES-12/SLES-15 target host.

 EXAMPLE:

-This failure shows an attempt to install IM-6.6.2 built on SLES 12 SP5 / SLES 15 SP5 on a target running SLES 12/SLES 15.
+The following failure shows an attempt to install IM-6.6.4 built on SLES 12 SP5 / SLES 15 SP5 on a target running SLES 12/SLES 15:

 Copy

-# rpm -ivh InterMapper-6.6.2-1sse.x86_64.12x.rpm
+# rpm -ivh InterMapper-6.6.4-1sse.x86_64.12x.rpm

-Warning: InterMapper-6.6.2-1sse.x86_64.12x.rpm: Header V4 RSA/SAH256 Signature, key ID
+Warning: InterMapper-6.6.4-1sse.x86_64.12x.rpm: Header V4 RSA/SAH256 Signature, key ID

 c8e6c58d: NO KEY